$5 - $10 8th Grade Close Reading Activities

 By Richard B Williams

-From Figurative Language to textual analysis, this 4-set, 100+-item TASK CARDS resource allows students to break apart Jewett's "A WHITE HERON."
-This resource has black/white and colored versions; numbered and unnumbered versions.
+From Figurative Language to textual analysis, this 4-set, 100+-item TASK CARDS product allows students to break apart Ambrose Bierce's "An Occurrence at Owl Creek Bridge."
+This product has black/white and colored versions; numbered and unnumbered versions.
 Students get to delve deeply into the literature.
 Their readings will come to life and their comprehension will soar.
-These 54-question items will make your English Language Arts class the place to be!
+These 36 question items will make your English Language Arts class the place to be!

 5. 14-item Suggested Uses page